 Cigarette taxes are the most regressive excise tax.

 Tobacco is taxed very heavily.
 Cigarettes are levied by federal, state, and local governments on each pack.
 The cigarette tax is regressive on two levels.
 First, the tax takes a larger percentage of income.
-Second, lower-income earners are more likely to smoke—at least 30% of those earning below the poverty line smoke cigarettes, while about 15% of those who earn more than twice the poverty line smoke.
+Second, lower-income earners are more likely to smoke.
+One-fifth of adults with an income under $35,000 smoked in 2019, while about 7% of those who earned more than $100,000 smoked.

 Alcohol taxes, on the other hand, aren't as regressive.
 A 2021 Gallup Poll found that 44% of those earning less than $40,000 reported they drink, while 62% of those with incomes from $40,000 up to $100,000, and 81% of those with incomes of $100,000 or more, drink.